IBM/zOS-BCPii/Example-QueryInfo-REXX/README.md

 ## Example-QueryInfo-REXX

-This samples uses HWIREST API to:
+This sample uses HWIREST API to:
-- List CPCs, filtered by the CPC name provided, in order to retrieve the URI and target name associated with that CPC
+- List CPCs and retrieve the URI and target name associated with the LOCAL CPC or the CPCname provided
 - Retrieve the following CPC information:
     - total memory installed
     - total memory available for LPARs
     - primary SE MAC
     - LPAR Resource Assignment
-- List the LPARs on that CPC, filtered by the LPAR name provided, in order to retrieve the URI and target name associated with that LPAR
+- List the LPARs on the target CPC and retrieve the URI and target name associated with the LOCAL LPAR or the LPARname provided
 - Retrieve the following LPAR information:
     - Dedicated Logical CP #
     - Online Logical CP #